NKSP Language

 As a logical consequence of the previously described data concurrency

-problem, it would be desirable to have each event handler instance use
+problem, it would be desirable to have each note event

 its own variable instance, so that the individual handler instances stop

 interfering with each other.
-For this purpose the so called
+For this purpose the concept of so called

 qualifier exists with NKSP.
 Declaring such a variable is identical to

-declaring a regular variable, just that you add the keyword polyphonic
+declaring any regular variable, just that you add the keyword local.

-So to fix the bug in our previous example, we simply make the variables
+So to fix the discussed bug in our previous example, we simply make the variables

 - on init